 You have to find the right way to handle such a situation, and once you do that, you will be more than ok.

 That being said, you can experiment with approaching cats in the park, as we mentioned above.

 The only way Shiba Inus are great with cats is if you raise both of them early on.

-If your Shiba Inu is dealing with cats from puppyhood, then he will see it just like another dog and not really make any difference.
+If your Shiba Inu deals with cats from puppyhood, he will see it just like another dog and not make any difference.

 But usually, Shiba Inus are not perfect for houses that already have cats in them!